logo

 Vehicles & fuel

-Includes about $18,000 for fuel and oil.
+Includes about $17,000 for fuel and oil.
 The farm has a vehicle replacement policy that ensures vehicles are replaced before they are too old and costly to maintain.
 Within the farm team there is the capability to carry out a lot of the vehicle maintenance which keeps costs down.
+There has been additional work done on the side by side and one tractor this season which has increased costs.

 R&M(land, buildings, plant, machinery)